epicserve/django-base-site/README.md

 test               # Run the Django test runner without coverage
 ```

-## Contribute

-1. Look for an open [issue](https://github.com/epicserve/django-base-site/issues) or create new issue to get a dialog
-   going about the new feature or bug that you've discovered.
-2. Fork the [repository](https://github.com/epicserve/django-base-site) on GitHub to start making your changes to the
-   main branch (or branch off of it).
-4. Make a pull request.

----

 ## Deploying to Production

 The Django base site is designed to be production ready because it comes with a production